carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 The Game & Watch and the Commodore 64 were not mine, and owning such devices and being able to choose freely when to interact with them was an impossible dream.

 ### Chasing the Dragon
 My experience with the Commodore 64 set ablaze a fire that to this day burns bright.
 I love computers in a way I think few people love anything.
-To me, computers are magic portals to worlds of shared knowledge, artistic expression, self-realization, and evolution.
+To me, computers are magic portals to worlds of shared knowledge, friendship, community, artistic expression, self-realization, and evolution.

 As a kid I read all the books about computers I could get my hands on at the local library.
 I drew keyboards in school textbooks and programmed assembly code on a made-up hardware platform in my head during class.
 I learned about the binary numeral system before I was 10 years old.
 I hung out in computer stores just to bathe in the humming low-frequency noise of computers.
 I lived and breathed computers before I even owned one.